Avantgarde95/study/README.md

 - IPC: Sending the simple data using Windows IPC & copydata
   - Run IPCServer first
   - While IPCServer is running, run IPCClient and press Enter.
+- Container: Some experiments using the containers (ex.
+Storing the smart pointers in `std::map`)